obria006/Autoinjector_2.0/README.md

 2. Launch the installer and follow installation instructions on screen.
 	- It is highly recommended that you install the file at *"C:/Program Files/Micro-Manager-2.0"*.
 You will need to reference the Micro-Manager file later when configuring the Autoinjector 2.0.
-	* **Note: Your device interface version must match between your Micro-Manager installation and the installed pymmcore version.
-Detials are located at [pymmcore GitHub](https://github.com/micro-manager/pymmcore#matching-micro-manager-and-pymmcore-versions)**
+	* **Note: Your device interface version must match between your Micro-Manager installation and the installed pymmcore Python package version.
+Details are located at [pymmcore GitHub](https://github.com/micro-manager/pymmcore#matching-micro-manager-and-pymmcore-versions)**

 ### 4. Sensapex software